-The institution provides to all students admitted under the ATB provision information on preparatory programs convenient to the students for completion of their GED, local testing sites and schedules, and tutorial opportunities.
+The institution provides to all students admitted under the ATB provision information on preparatory programs for completion of their GED, local testing sites and schedules, and tutorial opportunities.
 The institution takes reasonable steps, such as scheduling, to make the program available to its ATB students.